Mouse Vimentin (VIM) Protein

 Description

-Mouse Vimentin (VIM) Protein is a recombinant Mouse protein produced in a Prokaryotic expression system (E. coli).
+Mouse Vimentin (VIM) Protein is a recombinant Mouse protein expressed in E. coli.

 Documents del producto